jasonbrowne44/homebridge-serialport-motionsensor/README.md

 # homebridge-serialport-motionsensor

-This is a Homebridge plugin that connects a serial port based motion sensor to Homebridge.
+This is a Homebridge plugin that connects a simple serial port based motion sensor to Homebridge.
 When a serial port based motion sensor or other security sensor is connected to the server this plugin will present this security sensor as a motion sensor to Homebridge.

 ### Configuration: